 Let’s take a look at some of the scary things that stress can do to your body…

 It makes your weight fluctuate.

 If you’re trying to stay in shape, stress can prove a frustrating obstacle to your health and fitness goals.
 Some people find that stress causes them to lose weight.
-In some it acts as an appetite suppressant and boost the metabolism.
+In some it acts as an appetite suppressant and boosts the metabolism.
 Others, however, find that chronic stress inevitably leads to weight gain.

 Stress increases the body’s production of the hormone cortisol.
 This hormone makes us store more fat, especially around the belly.
 What’s more, in stressful situations, many of us turn to our favourite comfort foods to bring us solace and good feelings.
 Being overweight has negative health consequences, for example there is an association between increased weight gain and increased inflammation – resulting in a worsening of inflammatory conditions.

 As such, chronic stress can lead to both weight loss and weight gain.
 One thing’s for sure, unless you take active steps to manage your stress it can be very difficult to see consistent gains in your exercise and diet regimen.
 The good news is, if you’re taking the time to exercise regularly, either alone or with the family, you’re already taking a big step to reduce stress.

 Stress cares little for your comprehensive skincare regimen.
 It can be extremely frustrating to look after your skin when the effects of stress can leave such an indelible a mark on it.
 Stress can cause hives and other kinds of unpleasant blotch rashes.
 It can also aggravate conditions like rosacea, psoriasis and eczema.